premkamal13/blog/content/post/competitive_fraction.md

 <br>
 **So, who do I compete with?**

 May be a friend, may be a foe.
-Maybe someone, who is better in eyes of someone I care about or maybe the person I care about.
-Actually, the answer is whoever gains my attention and I wish to chase the ways he is better than me (that happens in a good number of cases).
+Maybe someone, who is better in eyes of someone I care about or maybe the person I care about. <br>Actually, the answer is whoever gains my attention and I wish to chase the ways he is better than me.

-In absence of the above, its the prior best-self.
+In absence of the above, its my prior best-self.

 .